kheng51/BU-CS-544-Final-Project/README.md

 ## Project Objective:

-The data being analyzed originates from the American Communityu Survey 2010-2012 Public Use Microdata Series, introduced to me through the following github repsotiory: https://github.com/fivethirtyeight/data/tree/master/college-majors
+The data being analyzed originates from the American Community Survey 2010-2012 Public Use Microdata Series, introduced to me through the following github repsotiory: https://github.com/fivethirtyeight/data/tree/master/college-majors

 The data comprises of a list of college majors with categorical attributes pertaining to the types of people who study each major.